tschwenger/DAX/tabular_editor_advanced_scripting_code_snippets.md

                 {
                 foreach(var measure in table.Measures)
                 {
-        // Format every measure in table "fact table" to the required format. measure.FormatString = "#,##0.000000;(#,##0.000000)";
+        // Format every measure in table the selected tables to the required format. measure.FormatString = "#,##0.000000;(#,##0.000000)";
          }
                 }